VulcanShot/EzSianet/README.md

 # EzSianet

-Chrome extension to have easier access to assignments from sianet.com
+Chrome extension to have easier access to assignments from Sianet.\

-‣ See all assignments you have in SiaNet with just a click!\
+See all assignments you have in SiaNet with just a click!
-‣ Access your school schedule quickly!

 You can check it out at <https://chrome.google.com/webstore/detail/ezsianet/daacohmffpmodabemdhagcekefkcciam>